Qventu/exulu-example/README.md

 //registry.npmjs.org/:_authToken=<your_license_key>
 ```

+IMPORTANT: replace <your_license_key> with a valid npm token (ask for a token at your partner manager)

 ### Step 3: Set Up Environment Variables

 Copy the example environment file and configure it for your setup.